ietf-teep/architecture/draft-ietf-teep-architecture.md

 and availability on multiple types of devices.
 This likely means that the same TA will be available through multiple TAMs.

-When the TA developer publishes the Untrusted Application to an app store or other app repository, the TA developer binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
-In some situations, a TA developer may use only a single TAM - this is likely the case for enterprise applications or TA developers serving a closed community.
-For broad public apps, there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this TA developer's Untrusted Application and TA.
-Multiple TAMs allow the TA developer to provide their TA to multiple different devices.
+When the developer of an Untrusted Application that depends on a TA publishes the Untrusted Application to an app store or other app repository, the developer optionally binds the Untrusted Application with a manifest that identifies what TAMs can be contacted for the TA.
+In some situations, a TA may only be available via a single TAM - this is likely the case for enterprise applications or TA developers serving a closed community.
+For broad public apps, there will likely be multiple TAMs in the manifest - one servicing one brand of mobile device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest can include multiple TAMs that support the required TA.

 When a TEEP Broker receives a request from an Untrusted Application to install a TA, a list of TAM URIs may be provided for that TA, and the request is passed to the TEEP Agent.